kevinserr/M0BusinessDataAnalysis_SerranoLopezK/README.md

 <img src="images/pythonBar.png" alt="bar graph" width="865"/>
 <b>5.
 Data Types :</b>
-<p>Most of my data types are numeric and quantitative.
-Since the sales are in decimals, it would be considered
-as continous data.
-My data was pulled from  </p>
+Most of my data types are numeric and quantitative.
+Since the sales are in decimals, it would be considered as continous data.
+My data was pulled from [Kaggle](https://www.kaggle.com/datasets/anandshaw2001/video-game-sales)

 **6. Conclusion**
-<p> Moving forward I would like to explore the corelation between the genres with the most sales and crimes in the region.
+Moving forward I would like to explore the corelation between the genres with the most sales and crimes in the region.
-  For this I would need an additional data set and a way to directly compare the two sets. </p>
+  For this I would need an additional data set and a way to directly compare the two sets.
 <b>Three Things I learned</b>
 <p>
   * How git works remotely and the importance of making sure I am only making changes in one place